Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: Introduction

 \subsection{Statement of main theorem}

-We describe $X$ and $Y$ in more detail when $V$ is an abelian surface ($n=2$) and $H$ is a genus 2 curve.
-This is the setting of \cite{Ca20}; the HMS result there was for $H$ and $(Y,-v_0)$.
-The HMS result here is for $X$ and $(Y^0,W_0)$.
+Now we assume $V$ is an abelian surface of complex dimension 2 and $H$ is a genus 2 curve of complex dimension 1.
+Also, the symbol $n$ will now be used to denote an element in $\mathbb{Z}^2$, so we let the dimension of $V$ be denoted by $g$.
+The $g=2$ HMS result of \cite{Ca20} was between $H$ and $(Y,-v_0)$.
+Here it is between $X$ and $(Y^0,W_0)$.

-Let $V = (\bC^*)^2/\tau \bZ^2$ be the principally polarized abelian surface (topologically a 4-torus $T^4$) corresponding to the complex modular parameter $\tau = \frac{i}{2\pi} \log t \left( \right)$, $0<t \in \bR_{\ll 1}$, defined by quotienting by
+Let $V = (\bC^*)^2/\tau \bZ^2$ be the principally polarized abelian surface, topologically a 4-torus $T^4$, corresponding to the complex modular parameter $\tau = \frac{i}{2\pi} \log t \left( \right)$, $0<t \in \bR_{\ll 1}$, defined by quotienting by

 Then $V$ admits a degree 1 ample line bundle $\cL = (\bC^*)^2 \times \bC/\tau \bZ^2$ defined by quotienting by

 with section given by the theta function

 The 0-set of the theta function in $V$ is a genus 2 curve